 Features

-Built using Angular Resource Calendar component from the open-source DayPilot Lite for JavaScript scheduling library.
+Built using the Angular Resource Calendar component from the open-source DayPilot Lite for JavaScript scheduling library.

 License